jpi0309/GTFS-and-GTFS-RT-Data-Processing/README.md

 ## Data
 The dataset includes:
 - Raw minimalist GTFS data for Gdańsk from a specific period (.txt format)
-- GTFS-RT data ('GTFS-RT data.csv') for specific period (in other words that file contains all gps readings in Gdansk area).
+- GTFS-RT data ('GTFS-RT data.csv') for specific period, which contains gps readings in Gdansk area.

 ## Examples
 Below, visualization of the division of the bus network into shared segments (left) and processed GPS readings with obtained information characterizing the trip (right):